PanSkrzynka/GameDevPortfolio/README.md

 ## Featured Projects

-Here are some of the games I have developed or contributed to that are currently available on Steam:
+Here are some of the games I have developed or contributed to that are (or soon will be available) on Steam:

 - **[Occupy Mars: The Game](https://store.steampowered.com/app/758690/)**
   - Served as Assistant Project Leader.